 We may have to start a timer like this when we leave Omaha on our first flight and time the whole process!

-The planning process with Evie has been smooth sailing – and has left me a bit shocked as I know many adults that can’t plan as well as this 17 year old.
+The planning process with Evie has been smooth sailing – and has left me a bit shocked as I know many adults who can’t plan as well as this 17-year-old.

-I was impressed from the beginning at her thoughtful process for deciding upon Vietnam as the location she wanted to go to for the Niece Project.
+I was impressed from the beginning by her thoughtful process for deciding upon Vietnam as the location she wanted to go to for the Niece Project.
 But as we’ve been preparing, she has continued to make me proud with her involvement in planning and eagerness for the whole process of international travel.
-I have really tried to make this planning process a learning experience for her – and I’m happy to say that she has taken the ball and run with it.
+I have really tried to make this planning process a learning experience for her, and I’m happy to say that she has taken the ball and run with it.

 Vietnam Itinerary